jbcoe/iso-cpp-breaking-UB/draft.md

 Can people still rely on `ubsan` and library instrumentation to find bugs after a compiler upgrade?

-## _UB or not UB_
-_To define or not to define?
-That is the question: whether ‘tis nobler in the mind to suffer the slings and arrows of undefined behaviour, or to take arms against a sea of troubles and by defining: end them._

 ## Introduction

 Should C++ guarantee that undefined behaviour remains undefined behaviour as